 - 1 drop lavender essential oil (optional)

 *Note: Amounts are intended to fill a 1-ounce glass dropper bottle.
 If you’re using a slightly larger or smaller bottle, just aim to use roughly equal amounts of coconut oil and aloe vera.

 Add the fractionated coconut oil and aloe vera gel to a small glass dropper bottle, then add the lemon and lavender oils (if using.)

-Screw the top onto the bottle and shake well to combine.
-You’ll also need to shake the bottle before each use because it will separate over time.
+Secure the top back on the bottle and shake well to combine.
+Shake again before each use, as the ingredients are likely to separate over time.

 For best results, store your finished eye serum in the fridge.
 Not only will your serum last longer this way, but it will feel extra soothing when you apply it too! :-)